punchagan/punchagan.muse-amuse.in/content/blog/cycling-from-manali-to-leh-an-faq.md

     ahead of us to finish the day.
 -   It was humbing to see all the BRO folks working to keep the roads open and functional!
 A big salute to them!
+-   Each time we had a truck or some bikers pass by, we would wave at them or show thumbs up, and it would give us some additional energy to keep pushing ahead.
 -   The tree covered road in Sissu was just mind blowingly beautiful, with all the trees golden and yellow, preparing for the fall.
 -   It was also nice to turn 30, in the hills.
 Vivek tried to make it as special,